 Fatigue, menstrual irregularities, depression, increased serum cholesterol, menorrhagia, cold hands/feet, eczema, acne, dry skin, dry brittle nails, edema, hair loss, weight gain, hoarseness, constipation, cottonmouth, stiff muscles.

-Subclinical hypothyroidism is where you may have the clinical symptoms of hypothyroidism but your labs (specifically T4, and T3) do not reflect hypothyroidism.
-Under these circumstances, it is important to check reverse T3 thyroid.
+Subclinical hypothyroidism is where you may have the clinical symptoms of hypothyroidism but your labs (specifically T4, and T3) do not reflect it.
+Under these circumstances, it is important to check reverse T3.

 Treatment for subclinical should be individualized.
 Look for the cause first, and address that.
 For example: Are you under stress?
 If so, you might look at serum cortisol.
 I often recommend testing cortisol in the am, midday, and then again in the evening right before bedtime.

-Once the cause has been identified and is addressed, there are fabulous nutrients to push production back down to the 5’ Deiodinase pathway so that your thyroid can make active T3 hormones.
+Once the cause has been identified and is addressed, there are fabulous nutrients to push production back down to the 5’ Deiodinase pathway so that your gland can make active T3 hormones.

 Hyperthyroidism & Graves Disease

-Hyperthyroidism is when the thyroid is overactive and therefore overproduces thyroid hormone.
+Hyperthyroidism is when the gland is overactive and therefore overproduces thyroid hormone.
 The most common cause of hyperthyroidism is Graves Disease, however, there many causes of Hyperthyroidism, here are some examples:

 - Thyroid tissues are exposed to excess thyroid hormone (Elevation T3).